bladeacer/mnemosync/README.md

 TBC.
 View currently available options by running mnemosync without any flags or arguments.

+There is also `mmsync man` for a generated manual page.

 ```bash
 ## Init and config
 # Init the app with helpers to get the user to set path config and all